jcpowermac/aos-atlassian-jira/help.md

 The specific release number of the container.
 For example, Release="12.1.a":

-When the atomic command runs the starter-nsswrapper container, it reads the command line associated with the selected option from a LABEL set within the Docker container itself.
+When the atomic command runs the atlassian-jira container, it reads the command line associated with the selected option from a LABEL set within the Docker container itself.
 It then runs that command.
 The following sections detail each option and associated LABEL: